 It is possible to set up a new company, customised to meet your requirements, through a company formation agent.
 This typically takes no more than a few days, or could even be done on the same day.
-The costs of the formation agents range from approximately £140 to £425 if the company wishes to use the formation agent's London office address as its registered office, to £860 if two directors' service addresses are at the address.

 A check on the Companies House website will quickly reveal whether your required name is available.
 Subject to availability and to certain restrictions regarding some prescribed sensitive words, a company can be incorporated with almost any name.